Codex Misses Project-Specific Conventions: Fix With AGENTS.md

-Conventions don’t show up to an LLM from a few file reads.
-They have to be made visible — encoded as rules with concrete examples Codex can read.
+Conventions don’t show up to a model from a few file reads.
+They have to be made visible — encoded as rules with concrete examples Codex can read at the start of the session.
+As of June 2026, Codex (the OpenAI coding agent) reads AGENTS.md files automatically: it concatenates your global ~/.codex/AGENTS.md plus every AGENTS.md from your git root down to the directory you’re editing, joined root-first and capped at 32 KiB (project_doc_max_bytes).
 AGENTS.md is the contract; pointing Codex at canonical example files is the enforcement.

 Common causes